 No, Forward Energy will arrange this for you.
 Working on your behalf with a signed letter of authority we are able to send your old supplier a termination letter making it even simpler to switch.

-We do not charge our clients for using our services.
+We do not charge our clients directly for using our services.
 We receive commission from the energy suppliers we work with which ensures we provide fair comparisons.

 VAT on energy for a business is normally charged at 20%.
 However, some businesses such as a religious places of worship/charities/carehomes/holiday lets/schools would qualify for the full 5% VAT charge.
 However if you are a business that contains a domestic dwelling i.e. flat above a take away or above a pub you are eligible for a proportion of the business usage to be classed as domestic.
 To claim this a VAT declaration form would need to be completed.